Swinburne Law School

 Did you know?

-Launched in February 2015, Swinburne Law School is the newest, most dynamic and forward-thinking law school in Australia and is rated fourth in the country and in the top 150 law schools worldwide (Shanghai Ranking’s Global Ranking of Academic Subjects 2020).
+Launched in February 2015, Swinburne Law School is the newest, most dynamic and forward-thinking law school in Australia.
+We are rated fourth in the country and in the top 150 law schools worldwide (Shanghai Ranking’s Global Ranking of Academic Subjects 2022).

 We’re the only law school in Victoria where graduates can apply to practise the day they graduate.
-Our partnership with the Leo Cussens Institute means that students can complete their Graduate Diploma of Legal Practice, and gain extensive practical experience, all while studying their Bachelor of Laws.
+Our partnership with the Leo Cussen Centre for Law means that students can complete their Graduate Diploma of Legal Practice, and gain extensive practical experience, all while studying their Bachelor of Laws.
 Plus, we offer our students three professional placements.
 It’s all part of our commitment to ensuring our students are well equipped to handle whatever tomorrow throws at them.

-Our Criminal Justice and Criminology degree is the only course in Victoria where you learn about both the causes of crime (criminology) and how society responds to crime (criminal justice).
+Our Criminal Justice and Criminology degree teaches students about the causes of crime (criminology) and how society responds to crime (criminal justice), and provides students with an industry engaged learning experience.

 -